Red Bliss Potato SaladJump to Recipe

-It’s officially spring time in DC which is hands down the best time of the year in the district, in my opinion.
-Unfortunately it usually only lasts a few weeks before we move into what I like to call the Unbearable Swamp of Summer which lasts about 5 months.
-But these few weeks are really fantastic.
-Perfect temperatures, blue skies, and lots of barbecues!
+When Betsy and I used to live in DC, I remember springtime, which is hands down the best time of the year in the district.
+Unfortunately, it usually only lasts a few weeks before we would move into what I like to call the Unbearable Swamp of Summer which lasts about 5 months.
+But these few weeks were always some of my favorite DC weather.
+Perfect temperatures, blue skies, and lots of barbecues for which you can bring wonderful potato salads like this Red Bliss Potato Salad!

 Have no fear though.
 The great thing about potato salad is that you can customize it to your liking on the fly.
 There’s really only one ingredient that’s essential: potatoes.